Stereo Widener Online

 Push synths and pads to the edges without losing the center

-Use the Mono preset to check and fix mono compatibility
+Use the Mono preset to hear how your mix collapses

 Build a wider sense of space for effects and atmospheres